savonet/liquidsoap/doc/content/language.md

 error.raise(error.not_found, "we could not find your result")
 ```

-Finally, we should mention that all the errors should be declared in advance
+We should also mention that all the errors should be declared in advance
 with the function `error.register`, which takes as argument the name of the new
 error to register: